-Judge spurns leniency bid ahead of sentencing Trump campaign ex-chief Manafort
+At sentencing hearing, Trump ex-aide Manafort asks U.S. judge for mercy

 ALEXANDRIA, Va.
-(Reuters) - President Donald Trump’s former campaign chairman Paul Manafort was due to be sentenced on Thursday by a U.S. judge who rejected a defense request for leniency for financial crimes uncovered during Special Counsel Robert Mueller’s investigation into Russia’s role in the 2016 election.
+(Reuters) - President Donald Trump’s former campaign chairman Paul Manafort, at his sentencing hearing on Thursday, asked a U.S. judge for mercy after being convicted of financial crimes uncovered during Special Counsel Robert Mueller’s investigation into Russia’s role in the 2016 election.

 U.S. District Judge T.S.
-Ellis was due to impose a sentence on Manafort, 69, during the hearing in Alexandria, Virginia.
+Ellis was due to impose the sentence on Manafort, 69, during the hearing in Alexandria, Virginia.
 Manafort, a veteran Republican political consultant, was found guilty last August by a jury of five counts of tax fraud, two counts of bank fraud and one count of failing to disclose foreign bank accounts.

+Manafort asked Ellis for mercy and thanked him for conducting a fair trial.
+He did not express remorse for his actions but he talked about how the case has been difficult for him and his family.
+Manafort told the court that “to say I have been humiliated and ashamed would be a gross understatement.”
+Manafort added that his life is now “professionally and financially in shambles.”

 Manafort, with noticeably grayer hair than just months ago, was brought into the courtroom in a wheelchair holding a cane, wearing a green prison jumpsuit emblazoned with the words “Alexandria inmate” on the back.
+It was a far cry from Manafort’s usual dapper appearance and stylish garb.
+He has been jailed leading up to his sentencing.

 Manafort’s lawyers made a pitch for a lenient sentence, but Ellis rebuffed them.
 The hearing was ongoing.